MaartenPJ/ADS-portfolio/README.md

 Action:\
 For most machine learning (not deep learning) algoritms it is nescessary to identify and engineer features for the model to use in training.\
-After reading several articles, papers and websites. [links to articles?]
-I found no information on extracting features from eating sounds.
+After reading several articles, papers and websites(see [literature list](https://github.com/MaartenPJ/ADS-portfolio/blob/main/Literature%20List%20Portfolio.docx)), I found no information on extracting features from eating sounds.
 Most instead opted for deep learning. \
 After this, I made some visualisations of the data (waveform and spectrogram) and could not distinguish any clear commonalities between different positive samples.\
 I then decided that we should first try a neural network.\
 I talked to the other groups using audio (emotions and dialogue).
 I heard that they were able to use spectrograms and MFCC's to create identifying features for different people/emotions.
 In one of the weekly meetings, one of the teachers also said MFCC's might help solve this problem.\